cryptopunksnotdead/punks.journal/csv-array-hash-struct.md

 # => [{"a"=>"1", "b"=>"2", "c"=>"3"}]
 ```

-Bonus: Why not return a (typed) struct instead a (schema-less) hash?
+Bonus: Why not return a (typed) struct instead of a (schema-less) hash?

 Great you asked :-).
 Let's welcome `CsvRecord`.